Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: Bragg spectrum

 for all $a\in\R^d$.
 We denote the topological eigenvalues by $\Et$. \end{definition} Eigenvalues of the $\R^d$-action on $L^2_\pe(\R^d,\mean)$ are also referred to as measurable eigenvalues of the dynamical system associated to the solid.
 Note that topological eigenvalues do not depend on the choice of $\mean$.
-In fact, $k$ is a topological eigenvalue if and only if $x\mapsto e^{ikx}$ is pattern equivariant; for if $U_af = e^{ika} f$ and $f(x_0)\neq 0$ then $e^{ikx} = f(x_0)^{-1}f(x+x_0)$ which clearly belongs to $C_\pe(\R^d)$ (the converse is clear).
-The topological eigenvalues of $\pe$ characterise $\pe$ to quite some extend \cite{aujogue2015equicontinuous}, for instance, if $\pe$ has $d$ independent topological eigenvalues then it satisfies the Meyer property up to topological conjugacy \cite{kellendonk2014meyer}.
+Indeed, they are characterised by the fact that the plane wave $x\mapsto e^{i\langle k,x\rangle}$ is pattern equivariant: \begin{lemma} $k\in {\R^d}^*$ is a topological eigenvalue iff the map $x\mapsto e^{i\langle k,x\rangle}$ is pattern equivariant. \end{lemma} \begin{proof} Let $k$ be a topological eigenvalue.
+Then there exists $f\in C_\pe(\R^d)$ and $x_0\in\R^d$ such that $f(x_0)\neq 0$ and $U_af = e^{ika} f$ for all $a\in\R^d$.
+Then $e^{i\langle k,x\rangle} = f(x_0)^{-1}f(x+x_0)$ which clearly belongs to $C_\pe(\R^d)$.
+As for the converse, a pattern equivariant plane wave is a continuous eigenfunction to its wave vector. \end{proof} The topological eigenvalues of $\pe$ characterise $\pe$ to quite some extend \cite{aujogue2015equicontinuous}, for instance, if $\pe$ has $d$ linearly independent topological eigenvalues then it satisfies the Meyer property up to topological conjugacy \cite{kellendonk2014meyer}.